The Financial Landscape is not a Level Playing Field –

 Building the Bridge to Financial Security – A Change in Mindset

-When someone gets to the point in life that they realize they need to do something about their financial well-being, in most cases the only avenue open to them is the financial services industry and the high risk associated with the industry’s self-serving agenda and the uncertainties of the “market”.
+When someone gets to the point in life where they realize they need to do something about their financial well-being, in most cases the only avenue open to them is the financial services industry and the high risk associated with the industry’s self-serving agenda and the uncertainties of the “market”.

 From the mission statement for The Diversified Trader, I emphasize: With the confusion among people surrounding the financial markets and how one can ever manage their personal finances, the time is right to bring clarity to the need to actively manage one’s own financial destiny and give direction to finding lasting success through building the framework that cuts through the maze of alternatives in the marketplace.